-See the Whole Mouse Brain in vivo and in Real-time
+See the Whole Mouse Brain in Vivo and in Real-time with Neuroimaging

-Visualize anatomy and functional processes for your small animal neuroscience research including stroke, cancer and in vivo delivery of drugs, stem cells, or other agents.
+Visualize functional processes for your small animal neuroscience research including stroke, cancer and in vivo delivery of drugs, stem cells, or other agents.

 In addition, the Vevo BRAIN stereotactic frame and neuroanatomical atlas facilitates mouse brain imaging for increased ease-of-use and reproducibility.

 Imaging the Brain